 Will you see Mantas at Manta Point?
 Possibly not … just saying!
 As with everything in nature, Mantas follow the food and arrive when there are algae blooms.
 For a few months, there were two living here but not everyone gets a chance to see them.
 If there are a lot of divers, the mantas tend to move off the site until it is quieter.
 So what about the dive site ... it's a gently sloping staghorn coral garden with larger coral bommies at 18-24, you can expect to see Octopus, Peacock Mantis Shrimp, and several species of Puffer and Angelfish and, of course, turtles!
 Depth: 5 – 24 Metres.

-Updated: Since releasing this blog post, groups of Devil Rays have been spotted daily which lasted for at least a couple of weeks!
+Updated: Since releasing this blog post, groups of Devil Rays have been spotted daily and hung around for at least a couple of weeks!
 Groups of up to 30 (sometimes more) created an excited buzz across all of the Gili Islands as day after day, divers were reporting their excitement after seeing them ... us included!
-The Devil Ray dives were carried out with Oceans5 Dive Resort.
+Thank you to Oceans5 Dive Resort for finding them for us!

 Can you see sharks at Shark Point?
 You bet!
 Some of the best shark activity can be seen here and on one occasion, we were lucky enough to see a pregnant mother which is awesome … it means more sharks!
 This site is a fringing reef which is sometimes susceptible to current and waves when the weather is not ideal, there is also a small wreck down at 30 metres.
 You can hopefully spot moray eels, pufferfish, batfish, lobster, crab, scorpion fish, turtles (of course) and all types of aquarium fish live around the bommies.
 Depth: 10 – 35+ metres.